serolrom/Sergio/README.md

 This is my naive attempt to have presence in the web in the form of a 'home page' where I can point my social media.

 ### About me
-I guess there is no point of having a personal website if it doesn't say a thing about me, so here it is my self-description
+I guess there is no point of having a personal website if it doesn't say a thing about me, so...
+I'm a happy husband and father of three, living and working in Madrid -Spain-,